FreshRSS/FreshRSS/docs/en/developers/03_Backend/05_Extensions.md

 ## Write an extension for FreshRSS

 Here we are!
-We have talked about the most useful features of Minz and how to run FreshRSS correctly and it’s about time to address the extensions themselves.
+We’ve talked about the most useful features of Minz and how to run FreshRSS correctly and it’s about time to address the extensions themselves.

 An extension allows you to easily add functionality to FreshRSS without having to touch the core of the project directly.